9 Performance Management Theories And Strategies For Successful Organisations

 Performance management aims to align employees' behaviours, goals, and contributions with an organisation's objectives.
 It fosters a culture of accountability, continuous improvement, and employee engagement.

-How do I choose the most suitable performance management theory for my organisation?
+2. How do I choose my organisation's most suitable performance management theory?

 To choose the right theory, assess your organisational culture, identify your goals, analyse your workforce, seek employee input, and consider a hybrid approach that combines elements from multiple theories.